Guide

 Our Perspective

 We are a Portuguese factory, so we are honest about our bias.
+For brand founders starting out, see our guide to clothing manufacturing for startups and a detailed breakdown of how much it costs to manufacture clothing.
 We believe Portugal offers the best balance of quality, flexibility, and value for small to medium brands — and the data supports it.
 Portugal's textile exports have grown every year for the past decade.

 That said, we regularly advise brands that are not a fit for us.
+It is also worth understanding why Made in Portugal matters and whether dropshipping vs manufacturing is the right model for your stage.
 If you need 10,000 units of a basic tee at the lowest possible cost, Bangladesh is probably your answer.
 If you need luxury silk, go to Italy.
-But if you want premium quality, reasonable minimums, and a factory that answers your emails the same day — we are here.
+But if you want premium quality, reasonable minimums, and a factory that answers your emails the same day — see what we offer as a clothing manufacturer in Portugal.